DPBayes/dpdl/docs/epochs-vs-steps.md

 ## Practical guidance

 - For exact update counts or smooth sample rates, prefer `--use-steps --total-steps`.
-- To stay aligned with Opacus defaults, use `--epochs` (without `--use-steps`) or `--use-steps --epochs`, and expect rounding in the logs.
+- To stay aligned with Opacus defaults, use `--epochs` (without `--use-steps`) or `--use-steps --epochs S`, and expect rounding in the logs.
 - If you want epoch counts that map cleanly to steps, choose batch sizes that divide the dataset size evenly.